 Of course, not everyone likes to jump on the food trends bandwagon.
 Eating insects is an example of a trend that just might not be for you even if it is allegedly good for the environment.
 There have also been some weird diet trends that have come and gone throughout the years, some of which weren’t actually healthy at all.
 While health seems to be a major concern in 2018, there's also a keen interest in presentation, design, and customizing brand experiences to you as a consumer.
 You can expect to see a shift toward plant-based products and sustainability being a major interest in 2018, but luckily those comfort foods still make the cut, too!

 Below are 20 of 2018’s coming food trends.
-Which trends are you the most down to try in 2018?
+Which trends were you the most down to try in 2018, and what food trends from 2019 tingle your taste buds?

 Casual dining has been on the rise for quite some time.
 With millennials dining out more casually and more often, casual dining provides a place where they can experience dining out at an affordable price.
 Expect more places where you order at the counter, take a number, and have your food brought to you.
 You can also expect fast food places to step it up in order to compete with casual dining restaurants.
 Some Chipotles already serve beer and you can expect to see their trend continue.
 Happy hour at McDonald's by 2019...?